nithyaramakrishnan/data-shield/access.md

 1. Navigate to the [Enclave Manager UI](/docs/services/data-shield?topic=data-shield-access#access-iam).
 2. From the drop-down menu, open the user management screen.
 3. Select **Settings**.
-Review the list of users or add a new user from this screen.
+You can review the list of users or add a user from this screen.
-4. To edit a users permissions, hover over a user until the pencil icon displays.
+4. To edit user permissions, hover over a user until the pencil icon is displayed.
 5. Click the pencil icon to change their permissions.
-Any changes to a users permissions take immediate effect.
+Any changes to a user's permissions take immediate effect.